|

 pliers, small hand held pliers with a serrations along the inside of

-the bladed that were used to "grind" away tiny bits of glass.
+the blades that were used to "grind" away tiny bits of glass.
 At the

 time, I was quite proud of the craftsmanship I was able to achieve,